emdev-limited/Valamis/README.md

 Liferay 6.1 EE bundled with Tomcat 7 can throw errors while accessing uploaded content.
 To avoid this problems just turn off GZip conmpression:
 `com.liferay.portal.servlet.filters.gzip.GZipFilter=false`

+## Version 2.6 Update 3.2.2016

+The new release includes new features, especially for Lesson Studio, and general UX improvement.
+One of the biggest changes has been done to Lesson Studio, which now enables responsive content design for three device types: mobile, tablet and desktop.

+Other features and improvements include, for example, managing studio elements and slide titles, using Liferay articles as text element and arranging lessons manually.
+Moreover, importing questions from Moodle to Valamis environment is now possible.

+Check full release notes for 2.6 version on Valamis website: [http://docs.valamis.arcusys.com/valamis-2.6-enterprise-edition](http://docs.valamis.arcusys.com/valamis-2.6-enterprise-edition)

 ## Version 2.4 Update 26.6.2015
  - New Valamis login page with new design
  - Valamis site automatically created with Dashboard page when application is deployed